Supersolid formation time shortcut and excitation reduction by manipulating the dynamical instability: System

-As discussed in Refs. \cite{biagioni2022,alana2022crossing,alana2023formation}, the equilibrium configuration of the system corresponds to either a conventional superfluid state or a supersolid state ---other states such as the droplet crystal are out of the scope of this work---.
-The transition from one phase to the other can be induced by tuning the s-wave scattering length $a_{s}$.
-For the considered values of the number of atoms and trapping frequencies, the critical point is located at $a_{s}^{c} \simeq 94.4 a_{0}$ and the transition has a continuous character \cite{biagioni2022,alana2022crossing,alana2023formation}.
+{The manuscript considers a phase transition between two states of matter, the superfluid (not modulated) and the supersolid (modulated), which have been proven to be able to exist in the system just described \cite{biagioni2022,alana2022crossing,alana2023formation}.
+Tuning $a_s$ enables one to perform a second-order transition from one phase to the other, finding the transition point at $a_{s}^{c} \simeq 94.4 a_{0}$ \cite{biagioni2022,alana2022crossing,alana2023formation}.
+Those are not the only phases available within the parameter space available to the system, for instance, at lower $a_s$ values one would encounter the droplet crystal regime where the fase coherence between droplets is lost, out of the scope of this work.}

-We present three different schemes, named Bang-Bang, Kick-Bang, and Parachutejump respectively.
-In order to avoid unnecessary complications and facilitate comparisons, in all three schemes we shall start at the same point above the transition, $a_s=a_s^c+1.5a_0$.
-The Bang-Bang and the Kick-Bang schemes are presented with the main objective of shortening the total formation time, which is relevant mainly close to the transition point, where the formation is slower.
-Thus, a convenient choice is to set a supersolid with the same $a_s^{obj}$ close to $a_s^c$ as end goal for both schemes for a better comparison.
+We present three different schemes, named Bang-Bang, Parachute Jump, and Kick-Bang respectively.
+In order to avoid unnecessary complications and facilitate comparisons, in all three schemes we shall start at the same point above the transition, $a_s=a_s^c+1.5 \ a_0$. {The Bang-Bang is presented with the main objective of shortening the total formation time, which is relevant mainly close to the transition point, where the formation is slower.
+Thus, a convenient choice is to set a supersolid with $a_s^{\text{obj}}$ close to $a_s^c$ as the end goal for the Bang-Bang.
+The end goal for the Kick-Bang is chosen to be the same $a_s^{\text{obj}}$ to avoid unnecessary complications.}

-The Parachutejump scheme is sought to reduce excitation, which is more relevant once the supersolid gets far from the transition point where the excitation generated by the single-quench is greater.
-Thus the end goal of such an approach is to finalize the process with a supersolid at a scattering length $a_s^{wait}$ smaller than $a_s^c$.
-Along the paper $a_s^{wait}$ is set to be both the targeted scattering length for the Parachutejump scheme and the waiting scattering length value of the Bang-Bang scheme (see Sec. \ref{sec:BangBang}), just to avoid introducing unnecessary new parameters.
+The Parachute Jump scheme seeks to reduce excitation, which is more relevant once the supersolid gets far from the transition point where the excitation generated by the single-quench is greater.
+Thus the end goal of such an approach is to finalize the process with a supersolid at a scattering length $a_s^{\text{wait}}$ smaller than $a_s^c$.
+Along the paper $a_s^{\text{wait}}$ is set to be both the targeted scattering length for the Parachute Jump scheme and the waiting scattering length value of the Bang-Bang scheme (see Sec. \ref{sec:BangBang}), just to avoid introducing unnecessary new parameters.
 Note however that they are completely independent.